 For many months, I've been hearing, but ignoring, an inner plea to start writing again.
 I've been dismissing it because the thing I need to write about is Extremely Personal, even for me.

 But a few days ago, I realized with crisp clarity that my personal is political.
 And if I can turn what feels like a personal nightmare into something reformative, then at least there will be something to show for the suffering.

 I have severe nerve pain issues in my vagina.
 Not just once in a while.
 All the time.
 Every day for the past four months.
 Sitting is miserable, often impossible.
 Standing is only a little less miserable.
 It's like having sandpaper tucked into the nether regions between your legs.
-And right now, there's no end in sight.
+And it feels like there's no end in sight.

 There.
-Wow.
 I just came out about one of my formerly cryptic "health issues".
-It's been a banner year for vaginas, in politics and pop culture, so I thought maybe y'all might be better primed to handle my coming out.
+It's been a banner year for vaginas, in politics and pop culture, so I thought maybe readers might be better primed to handle my coming out.

-I'm on the more extreme end of the spectrum, in terms of the severity of my vaginal problem, but there are countless, desperate women who suffer to varying degrees in near silence or horrifically, total silence.
+I'm on the more extreme end of the spectrum, in terms of the severity of my vaginal problem, but there are countless, desperate women who suffer to varying degrees in near silence or unimaginably, total silence.
 As women, we are taught that it's shameful and improper to talk about our vaginas.
 Until four months ago, I too could barely say the word 'vagina' without feeling embarrassed or icky-eww-make-it-stop.
-And don't even get me started about looking at that thing.
-In fact I barely ever had.
+And looking at that thing?
+I barely ever had.
 But hey ma, look at me now!
-After needing to examine it countless times over the last four months, I now think my vagina is a full-fledged Cutie.
-And I've grown as comfortable flinging the word 'vagina' around as oh let's say, the word 'curmudgeon' (one of my favorite words, in sound and concept).
+After needing to examine it countless times over the last four months, I now think my vagina is actually pretty cute.
+And I've grown as comfortable saying the word 'vagina' as say, 'dog' or 'groceries'.